swiftgurmeet/swiftgurmeet.github.io/_posts/2025-11-12-Local-Inference.md

-Step-by-step instructions for csh
-Create a virtual environment:
+Create a virtual environment for python:

 ```
 python3 -m venv jaienv
 ```

 (Replace jaienv with your desired environment name).

-Activate the virtual environment:
+Activate the virtual environment (in csh):

 ```
 source jaienv/bin/activate.csh